NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/programming.md

 `   `**- Integration with Other Technologies:** Leap Motion can be integrated with other technologies such as virtual reality headsets, augmented reality devices, and robotics, expanding its potential applications and use cases.

 Leap Motion offers a unique and intuitive way for users to interact with digital content by tracking hand and finger movements with high precision.

+**Internet of Things (IoT) Platforms:**

+`   `IoT platforms are part of the broader landscape of technologies related to the Internet of Things.
+They provide the infrastructure and tools to connect, manage, and extract insights from IoT devices.
+The term "IoT" encompasses a wide range of devices and systems that communicate and share data over the internet.

 # **References:**